 In Genesis chapter 24 Abraham sends his most trusted servant to find his son Isaac a wife.
 The instructions Abraham gave the man were insanely hazy and vague.
 Mostly, Abraham did not want Isaac’s wife to come from outside of his clan.
 The servant very wisely prayed that he would find a woman who voluntarily did good deeds (my words) for strangers.
 He prayed that he would find a woman who would offer a complete stranger water and be willing to water his camels as well (a time-sucking act of kindness that went above and beyond prevailing social expectations).
 Abraham’s servant understood that our behavior towards others (especially strangers) reveals our inner nature more effectively than words ever could (Matthew 12:35).
 When Christians do good deeds for the right reasons, because we love God it shows the world that there is something different about us and they tend to find that difference intriguing, perplexing and appealing (Matthew 7:18).

 Good works remind us who we belong to and what we are all about-

 Anytime we choose to go above and beyond for someone our good deeds also serve as a reminder to us that we are not called to live for ourselves.
 Rather, we are called to live beyond ourselves for the glory of God and the good of others.

 Good works point people to a good God-

-Human beings are for the most part motivated by selfishness, impure motives and greed.
+Human beings are for the most part, motivated by selfishness, impure motives and greed.
 Because humans are self-serving and greedy good deeds that require personal sacrifice are a rare and noteworthy occurrence in our world.
-When Christians are open about being Christians and they do good things for no other reason than God wants them to do good things, our acts of righteousness inevitably point people to Jesus.
+When Christians are open about being Christians AND they do good things for no other reason than God wants them to do good things.
+Those acts of righteousness inevitably point people to Jesus.